FDio/csit/docs/job_specs/report_iterative/2n-tx2/vpp-mlr-00.md

 1c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale200k
 2c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale200k
 4c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale200k
-##### ethip6-ip6scale2m
-1c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale2m
-2c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale2m
-4c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6scale2m
 ##### ethip6-ip6base-iacldstbase
 1c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6base-iacldstbase
 2c AND 78b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip6-ip6base-iacldstbase